List of Law & Order: Criminal Intent characters: Danny Ross

 Capt.
 Daniel Ross is portrayed by Eric Bogosian.

 He is introduced in the episode "Blind Spot" as the successor of James Deakins.
 He is given the position of captain of the Major Case Squad as a reward for a successful three-year stint as head of the NYPD's Joint Task Force on International Money Laundering.

 Ross takes a more "hands-on" approach to the administration of Major Cases than Deakins.
 He often goes out into the field, especially for arrests, and occasionally participates in direct interrogations of suspects.
 He is far less tolerant of the unorthodox methods of Det.
 Robert Goren, though the two eventually come to a better understanding and relationship.
 Ross also uses his prior relationship as supervisor to Det.
-Megan Wheeler at the Joint Task Force to keep close watch on "loose cannon" Det.
-Mike Logan.
+Megan Wheeler at the Joint Task Force to keep close watch on "loose cannon" Detective Mike Logan.
 In the episode "Rock Star", he remarks that he was at one time partners with Logan's replacement, Zach Nichols.
 He frequently lectures his detectives on being kept "in the loop" and updated on every development of each case.
 In the episode "Purgatory" he assigns Goren to go undercover without telling Goren's partner, Alexandra Eames.

 In the episode "Betrayed", he runs interference when his ex-girlfriend is accused of murder.
 In "Major Case", he says to Nichols (who risked ruining his career over a murder case) that he himself came close to being suspended at least once a month while they were partners, due to Nichols' behavior.

 Captain Ross is shot and killed in the line of duty in the first part of the season 9 premiere "Loyalty" as a result of working undercover with the FBI on a RICO case.
 He is given a 21-gun salute at his funeral, with the entire Major Case Squad and many other NYPD officers and staff members in attendance.